Real Estate Law in Utah

 Common Real Estate Issues in Utah

 Financing: Most people in Utah probably can't afford to buy a house or a piece of land up front.
-Therefore, most individuals and business use some form of financing to purchase real estate, usually a mortgage.
+Thus, most individuals and business use some form of financing to purchase real estate, normally a mortgage.
 A mortgage is a loan used to buy a piece of real estate, with the purchased real estate simultaneously securing the loan.

 Disclosure: When a house or other structure is for sale, the seller has to tell prospective buyers about all physical defects of which the seller is aware, and which the buyer couldn't be reasonably expected to discover.
 However, if you are selling a house, you should probably just disclose every defect you're aware of.
 This will save you a great deal of potential liability.
 Even if your disclosure of a particular defect wasn't required (because the buyer could have easily discovered it), the buyer might still sue, and the cost of defending this lawsuit, even if you win, will be very high.